Mr-Picile/Mr-Picile/README.md

 ## Hi there 👋
 <p>I'm an applied computing student at UNO</p>
-<p>I'm currently into curling - its that sport with the people sweeping in front of big rocks that are thrown down the ice</p>
+<p>I'm currently into curling - its that sport where the people furiously sweep in front of big rocks that are thrown down the ice</p>